osteele/mailgraph/agenda.md

 * Sweep the cache on update

 Later:
+* Use contacts to consolidate addresses
+* Landing page that doesn't force login
+* More graph types
+* Show “other”
+* Sass
 * Asset compression
 * Serve API via Grape https://github.com/intridea/grape
 * Marker for which months have been completed?